groves/groves.github.io/content/posts/joy_of_text.md

 These numbers aren't meant to be an absolute accounting of the complexity of these projects.
 Instead I think they serve as a proxy for the ease of making changes and customizations.
 There's nothing more personal in development than the environment in which you work.
-The size of these text tools makes me excited to make them mine, not daunted.
+The size of these text tools makes me excited to customize them for my workshop, not daunted.

 In [this interview][changelog Vim episode], Gary Bernhardt talks about his 15 years of Vim use: